xdmushui/partner-center-sdk/develop/create-a-transfer.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 - A customer identifier.
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+If you don't have a customer's ID, you can look up the ID in Partner Center.
+Choose the customer from the list of customers, select Account, then save their Microsoft ID.

 ## REST request